pac-source/wizzindungeons/README.md

 ### **Objective**

-Navigate through the dungeon, collect all the magical bottles, avoid deadly obstacles, and reach the exit before time runs out!
+Navigate through the dungeon, collect all the magical bottles, avoid deadly obstacles, and reach the exit!

 ### **Controls**